elpop/ga_cli/README.md

        });
     ```

-    Only change the secret, issuer and key_id according a your preferences.
+    Only change the secret, issuer and key_id according your preferences.

-    When use the "-qr" option, you see a QR like the following to add account into the Google Authenticator App:
+    When use the "-qr" option, you see a QR image like the following to add account into the Google Authenticator App:

     ![](https://github.com/elpop/2fa/blob/main/two_factor.jpg?raw=true)